Snippyst/frontend/src/lib/md/privacy.md

 ## Snippyst Privacy Statement

-Effective date: November 2, 2025\
+Effective date: November 3, 2025\
-Here's a rewritten and restructured Privacy Policy for Snippyst:

 This Privacy Policy outlines what personal and technical information Snippyst collects, how we use it, where it's stored, and what rights you have regarding your data.
 We're committed to protecting your privacy and being transparent about our data practices.